What is Short Selling? Shorting a stock that you do not own!

 It is becoming obvious that stock market regulators need to tighten the rules for short selling before stock markets start to appear more like gambling casinos.

-Investors need to be made aware of the margin loans of company directors in order to adequately assess the risk of owning the company's stock ... and also to adequately protect them from the predatory behavior of short sellers.
+Value investors need to be made aware of the margin loans of company directors in order to adequately assess the risk of owning the company's stock ... and also to adequately protect them from the predatory behavior of short sellers.

-So while value investors may be in a better position than most to determine whether a particular company is seriously overvalued, the unique risks of selling stocks short makes shorting a stock a speculative strategy - and one I don't engage in.
+The unique risks of selling stocks short makes shorting a stock a speculative strategy - and one I don't engage in.

 Return from Short Selling to Leveraging Your Financial Potential